BroadbandForum/usp-test/03-usp-records.md

 ### Test Metrics

-1. After the EUT receives the malformed USP record, it exibits the expected 'bad request' behavior for the applicable MTP.
+1. The EUT either ignores the malformed record or sends a USP Record Error.

 ## 3.2 Agent Verifies Non-Payload Field Integrity